Mahur, Maharashtra: Travel facilities and Pilgrimage Amenities

 There are Maharashtra state transport buses that go from Nagpur, Nanded, Kinwat, Yavatmal, Amravati, Akola and Pusad to Mahur.
 The nearest airport is Nanded airport which is connected to all the major cities of India.
 From Nanded, You can use private car or taxi to reach Mahurgad.

-For people from Mumbai and Pune visitors it is better to reach Nanded by train & take a Bus, Private car or taxi from there.
-From Nanded Bus stand frequent buses are there.
+Visitors from Mumbai and Pune can reach Nanded by train & take a Bus, Private car or taxi from there.
+Frequent bus services are available from the Nanded bus stand.

 Hadgaon also has bus and taxi transport going to Mahur.
 The only way to approach Mahur is by Road.
 There are frequent buses (State-run ST buses as well as private buses) from Nanded, Yavatmal and Pusad.

 Accommodation facilities are available in Mahur city (7 km from the temple).
 All types of accommodation facilities are available like lodges, hotels, government rest houses.
 Foods served by local hotels, dhabas (roadside eateries for the travelers) are of good quality and served fresh.

 On auspicious occasions like Navaratris, Datta Pournima; Mahapuja is organised which is followed by Mahaprasad (Feast for the Pilgrims).